 Support Associations are mainly set up by and composed of (groups of) individuals in the country of their origin (consisting mainly of volunteers).
 Support Associations are not legally part of the Oikocredit Group.
 The way Support Associations offer the opportunity to invest in Oikocredit differs per country and is, among others, dependent on the local regulatory environment.
-An example is the establishment of Support Associations in the Netherlands: Oikocredit Support Association Netherlands (Oikocredit Ontwikkelingsvereniging Nederland) and the Oikocredit Nederland Fonds , which respectively issue certificates of Shares in Oikocredit and offer participations in Oikocredit Nederland Fonds.
+An example is the establishment of Support Associations in the Netherlands: Oikocredit Support Association Netherlands (Oikocredit Ontwikkelingsvereniging Nederland).

-Support Associations are located in Europe and Northern America.
-In total, at 31 December 2015, Oikocredit had 51,000 Members (45,000 individuals and 6,000 church parishes, congregations and other organizations) via 31 Support Associations or directly by Oikocredit.
-Together, the Support Associations attracted more than 80% of Oikocredit's total share capital as at 31 December 2015.
+Support Associations are located in Europe, Asia and North America.
+In total, at 31 December 2016, Oikocredit had 54,000 investors (48,000 individuals and 6,000 church parishes, congregations and other organizations) via 30 Support Associations or directly by Oikocredit.
+Together, the Support Associations attracted around 80% of Oikocredit's total share capital as at 31 December 2016.